guzba/zippy/README.md

 ### Testing
 `nimble test`

+To prevent Zippy from causing a crash or otherwise misbehaving on bad input data, a fuzzer has been run against it.
+You can do run the fuzzer any time by running `nim c -r tests/fuzz.nim`

 ### Credits

 This implementation has been greatly assisted by [zlib-inflate-simple](https://github.com/toomuchvoltage/zlib-inflate-simple) which is by far the smallest and most readable implementation I've found.